engswee/flashpipe/docs/unix-scripts.md

 Optional environment variables:
-    PARAM_FILE - Use to a different parameters.prop file instead of the default in src/main/resources/ MANIFEST_FILE - [DEPRECATED] Use to a different MANIFEST.MF file instead of the default in META-INF/ WORK_DIR - Working directory for in-transit files (default is /tmp if not set) HOST_OAUTH_PATH - Specific path for OAuth token server, e.g. example /oauth2/api/v1/token for Neo environments (default is /oauth/token if not set for CF environments)
+    PARAM_FILE - Use to a different parameters.prop file instead of the default in src/main/resources/ MANIFEST_FILE - [DEPRECATED] Use a different MANIFEST.MF file instead of the default in META-INF/ WORK_DIR - Working directory for in-transit files (default is /tmp if not set) HOST_OAUTH_PATH - Specific path for OAuth token server, e.g. example /oauth2/api/v1/token for Neo environments (default is /oauth/token if not set for CF environments)
     VERSION_HANDLING - [DEPRECATED] Determination of version number during artifact update